My finances, my projects, my life

 → In principle, benefits in kind are subject to social security contributions and income tax.
 However, they remain an interesting financial proposition, as the value attributed to the benefits is attractive and they are often partially or fully exempt from tax.

-In Luxembourg, a little over a quarter of employees received benefits in kind in 2018, and 48% of these were executives.
-These salary top-ups are more often provided to company managers or employees in more intellectually challenging professions, and are more common in the services sector: finance, insurance, real estate, science, technology, administration and support.
+In Luxembourg, a little over a quarter of employees received benefits in kind in 20181, and 48% of these were executives.
+These salary top-ups were more often provided to company managers or employees in more intellectually challenging professions, and were more common in the services sector: finance, insurance, real estate, science, technology, administration and support.

-The most common benefits in kind in Luxembourg are meal vouchers or access to a company canteen, followed by the use of a company car for private travel.
+The most common benefits in kind in Luxembourg include meal vouchers or access to a company canteen, but also company cars used for private travel.

-The most common benefits in kind in Luxembourg are meal vouchers or access to a company canteen, followed by the use of a company car for private travel.
+The most common benefits in kind in Luxembourg include meal vouchers or access to a company canteen, but also company cars used for private travel.

 Meal vouchers are an alternative to a company canteen.
-They can be used in restaurants or to purchase food in bakeries, butchers, grocers and supermarkets in Luxembourg.
-They are exempt from tax and social security contributions, provided that the employee contributes at least EUR 2.80 per voucher and the maximum face value per voucher is EUR 10.80.
-This ceiling is likely to be revised, in principle upwards.
+They can be used in restaurants or to purchase food in bakeries, butchers, grocers and supermarkets in Luxembourg (a maximum of five vouchers a day or EUR 75 a day if paying for a meal or foodstuffs).
+They are exempt from tax and social security contributions, provided that the employee contributes at least EUR 2.80 per voucher and the maximum face value per voucher is EUR 15 (previously, EUR 10.80).

-In second place comes a company car for the employee’s business and private travel.
+A company car for the employee’s business and private travel is also one of the common benefits in kind.
 The taxable benefit may be assessed on the basis of per-kilometre running costs (logbook method) or more usually, as a lump-sum benefit based on the CO2 emissions of the car.
-The lump-sum benefit ranges from 0.5% of the value (incl.
-VAT) of the car when new for vehicles with the lowest emissions, rising to 1.8% for those with the highest emissions.
+The lump-sum benefit ranges from 0.5% of the value (including VAT) of the car when new for vehicles with the lowest emissions, rising to 1.8% for those with the highest emissions.
 The budget allocated to employees for their operational or finance lease is taxed each month along with their salary.

 → The cash value of benefits in kind must be determined to calculate the tax that will be deducted at source.
 The assessment methods used depend on the type of benefit and are based either on market price, or on lump sum rules set by Luxembourg regulations.